Residential Living Initiated Assignments

 Students with dietary concerns and restrictions, including food allergies and/or intolerance, should be in contact with Tiffany Newenhouse, a registered dietitian, who works in Dining Services.
 Ms. Newenhouse will be able to discuss your concerns and provide appropriate guidance in food selection.
 Her contact information is firstname.lastname@example.org | 202-687-5379.

-Mid-year medical housing requests are a seperate process from requesting Medical Housing.
-Students may pursue a general room switch while they apply for medical housing, to see if another space on campus could meet their needs.
+Mid-year medical accommodation requests may be subject to a medical housing waitlist.
+Students may pursue a general room switch while they apply for a medical accommodation , to see if another space on campus could meet their needs.
 More information about changing rooms can be found on the Room Change section of the Housing Handbook.

 20-21 Academic Year